skycoin/whitepapers/README.md

 ===========

 Abstract:
-This paper overviews Bitcoin as a solution to the byzantine generals problem.
 A new cryptographic primitive known as a public broadcast channel is introduced.
 A new consensus algorithm implementation, Obelisk and new coin Skycoin built upon Obelisk are introduced.
 Obelisk is not a single algorithm, but an implementation employing multiple techniques to deliver specific security guarantees.
-Obelisk prevents a

 Bitcoin
 =======

-Bitcoin introduce a public transaction ledger called the blockchain.
-The blockchain is a sequence of blocks containing transactions.
-The state of Bitcoin balances is a set of outputs.
-Outputs are spent in a transaction as inputs and new outputs are created.
-Each output is associated to an address, which is a cryptographic hash of public key.
-A transaction is not valid unless signed by a signature created by a private key whose public key hashes to address the output is associated with.
-The person in possession of the private key for an addresses, therefore owns the output and has discretion to authorize the participation of an output in a transaction.
+Overview Of Bitcoin as a solution to the byzantine generals problem.

 New transactions are placed into a block, which is appended to the blockchain.
 Any peer in the Bitcoin network can create new blocks.
-Each block therefore has a single parent but one or more valid successors.
-The chains form a tree and the core problem of Bitcoin is determining which of prospective chains in the the chaintree is the valid one.
+Each block therefore has a single parent but one or more valid successors (children).
+The chains form a tree and the core problem of Bitcoin solves is getting every node in the network to agree on which which of prospective chains in the chaintree is the consensus blockchain.

 Bitcoin uses a technique called Proof-of-Work to determine a unique blockchain.
 A valid block requires a hash value which is below a target value.
 Nodes add transactions to a new block and randomly try notches until a valid hash for a block is found.

 A function is used to create a total ordering of chains in the blocktree.
 The chain which has the highest difficulty and required the most hashing operations to produce is "the longest chain" and consensus chain.
+The notion of "block depth" and "difficulty" create a total ordering over all linear chains in the blocktree and we accept the most resource intensive to produce chain as the consensus chain.

 Bitcoin nodes connect to each other randomly and each node relays the most difficult chain of blocks that it knows about to its peers.
 If one node has a more difficult to produce chain than another connected peer, the peer will receive the blocks sequentially.
 The peer will evaluate the function and decide that received chain is more difficult to produce and therefore switch its consensus to the received chain.
 The peer will then advertise its new chain to its peers.
 In this way, consensus is propagated throughout the network and all nodes reach the same consensus.